CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Analytics.md

 # Azure Immersion Workshop: Analytics

-Instructor should make sure that the attendees follow the **lab guide** provided in the environment to perform the lab instead of lab guide from MCW repo.
+Instructor should make sure that the attendees follow the **lab guide** provided in the environment to perform the lab.
 Because few instructions may differ from the provided lab guides in GitHub repos.

 ##### Lab Guide Preview URL: [Lab Guide Preview](https://experience.cloudlabs.ai/#/labguidepreview/614f09b1-3495-48c8-a9a6-c224db3eda3a)